Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications

 \section{Conclusion}

-In this paper, we introduced a novel approach for contactless~\acl{hsi} using hand gestures to control a team of~\acp{uav} applicable in safety monitoring scenarios.
-The proposed approach enables safe and efficient interaction between remote human operators, human workers and autonomous aerial systems, offering benefits in real-world scenarios.
-Integrating hand gestures as a control modality allows human workers to command and adjust various formation parameters, such as relative distance to the worker, request immediate assistance, and initiate other mission-related commands.
-The proposed approach directly incorporates robust algorithms for human worker detection and gesture recognition, ensuring an accurate and prompt response.
-Simulations and field experiments validated the effectiveness of the approach, demonstrating successful navigation in complex environments while providing varying required perspectives controlled by both remote commands and based on the detected hand gestures.
+In this paper, we introduced a novel approach for contactless~\acl{hsi} using hand gestures to control a team of~\acp{uav} in safety monitoring scenarios.
+The proposed approach enables safe and efficient interaction between remote human operators, human workers, and autonomous aerial systems, providing significant benefits in real-world applications.
+By integrating hand gestures as a control modality, human workers can command and adjust various formation parameters, request immediate assistance, and initiate other mission-related commands.
+The proposed approach incorporates robust algorithms for human worker detection and gesture recognition, ensuring accurate and prompt responses.
+Simulations and field experiments validated the effectiveness of the approach, demonstrating successful navigation in complex environments while providing the required perspectives controlled both through remote commands and based on the detected hand gestures.